Connor Wong Player Props: Red Sox vs. Rockies

 Connor Wong At The Plate

-- Wong has 12 doubles, six home runs and nine walks while batting .243.
+- Wong is batting .243 with 12 doubles, six home runs and nine walks.

-- In 53.3% of his 45 games this season, Wong has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has hit a home run in five games this year (11.1%), leaving the park in 3.9% of his plate appearances.
+- Looking at the 45 games he has played this season, he's hit a home run in five of them (11.1%), and in 3.9% of his trips to the plate.

-- In 20.0% of his games this season, Wong has had at least one RBI.
-He's picked up more than one in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.